TalTech-IVAR-Lab/ubuntu-desktop-docker/docs/INSTALLING_DOCKER.md

 1. Install [Windows Subsystem for Linux (WSL2)][wsl2]
 2. Download & install [Docker Desktop for Windows][docker_desktop_windows_detailed]
 3. Launch Docker Desktop

-Now you can run `docker` commands and start containers from the terminal!

 ## 🍎 Mac